DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-3D_Aware_Neural_Body_Fitting_for_Occlusion_Robust_3D_Human_Pose_Estimation.md

 **Baselines:** NBV is compared against state-of-the-art regression-based methods showing superior occlusion robustness and performance as shown in Table 1.
 For fair comparisons, they used the same ResNet-50 backbone for all the methods.

+**Evaluation Metrics:**
+- **Mean Per Joint Position Error (MPJPE)***
+MPJPE measures the average distance between the predicted and actual positions of each joint in a 3D space.
+- **Procrustes-Aligned Mean Per Joint Position Error (P-MPJPE)** Procrustes-Aligned refers to the alignment of predicted and ground truth poses using Procrustes analysis.
+This analysis involves translating, scaling, and rotating the predicted pose to best match the ground truth pose, minimizing the distance between corresponding joints.
+- **Percentage of Correct Keypoints with head-normalized distances (PCKh)** PCK measures the percentage of keypoints correctly predicted within a specified distance from the ground truth positions.
+PCKh normalizes this threshold by the head size, using a fraction of the head size (denoted as αh) to account for variations in body sizes.

 ![Table 1](../../images/DS503_24S/3D_Aware_Neural_Body_Fitting_for_Occlusion_Robust_3D_Human_Pose_Estimation/Table1.png)

 **Comparison to SOTA:** NBV shows significant improvements on standard 3DPW test set and 3DHP dataset.
 According to Table 1, As occlusion becomes more severe, their method, 3DNBF, significantly outperforms regression-based models, SPIN, HMRT-EFT, Mesh Graphormer, and PARE.